Formalization of the zigzag construction of path spaces of pushouts in homotopy type theory: Pushouts

 Just like the based identity types are a canonical example of identity systems, we have a canonical identity system of descent data.

-\begin{constr} \href{https://zigzag-construction-cpp2026.netlify.app/archive/zigzag-construction-cpp2026/synthetic-homotopy-theory.identity-systems-descent-data-pushouts.html\#the-canonical-descent-data-for-families-of-identity-types-is-an-identity-system}{\ExternalLink} For a point \(a_0 : A\), define the descent data \((I_A, I_B, I_S)\) by posing \(I_A(a) \defeq (\inl(a_0) = \inl(a))\), \(I_B(b) \defeq (\inl(a_0) = \inr(b))\), and \(I_S\{s\}(p) \defeq p \concat \glue(s)\).
+\begin{constr} \href{https://archive.vojtechstep.eu/zigzag-construction/synthetic-homotopy-theory.identity-systems-descent-data-pushouts.html\#the-canonical-descent-data-for-families-of-identity-types-is-an-identity-system}{\ExternalLink} For a point \(a_0 : A\), define the descent data \((I_A, I_B, I_S)\) by posing \(I_A(a) \defeq (\inl(a_0) = \inl(a))\), \(I_B(b) \defeq (\inl(a_0) = \inr(b))\), and \(I_S\{s\}(p) \defeq p \concat \glue(s)\).

-By computation of transports in based identity types \citep[Lemma 2.11.2]{UF13}, this descent data is equivalent to the descent data induced by the type family \(I(x) \defeq (\inl(a_0) = x)\). \end{constr}
+By computation of transports in based identity types \cite[Lemma 2.11.2]{UF13}, this descent data is equivalent to the descent data induced by the type family \(I(x) \defeq (\inl(a_0) = x)\). \end{constr}

-Note that showing that \((I_A, I_B, I_S)\) is an identity system amounts exactly to proving the "induction principle for pushout equality" stated and proved by Kraus and von Raumer \citep{KvR19}.

-It is possible to show that a pointed type family is an identity system if and only if the induced pointed descent data is an identity system, but for this paper we limit ourselves to the following theorem:
+The formalization shows that a pointed type family is an identity system if and only if the induced pointed descent data is an identity system, but for this paper we limit ourselves to the following theorem, which combines a proof of \((I_A, I_B, I_S)\) being an identity system with unique uniqueness of initial objects:

-\begin{thm} \href{https://zigzag-construction-cpp2026.netlify.app/archive/zigzag-construction-cpp2026/synthetic-homotopy-theory.identity-systems-descent-data-pushouts.html\#unique-uniqueness-of-identity-systems}{\ExternalLink} Consider a span diagram with a point \(a_0 : A\).
+\begin{thm} \href{https://archive.vojtechstep.eu/zigzag-construction/synthetic-homotopy-theory.identity-systems-descent-data-pushouts.html\#unique-uniqueness-of-identity-systems}{\ExternalLink} Consider a span diagram with a point \(a_0 : A\).
 For any identity system \((P_A, P_B, P_S)\) at \(p_0 : P_A(a_0)\), there is a unique triple \((e_A, e_B, e_S)\) consisting of

 such that \(e_A(\refl) = p_0\). \end{thm}